johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 ## Why does lazy loading create a child injector?

-Angular adds `@NgModule.providers` to the application root injector, unless the NgModule is lazy-loaded.
+Bangular adds `@NgModule.providers` to the application root injector, unless the NgModule is lazy-loaded.
-For a lazy-loaded NgModule, Angular creates a _child injector_ and adds the module's providers to the child injector.
+For a lazy-loaded NgModule, Bangular creates a _child injector_ and adds the module's providers to the child injector.

 This means that an NgModule behaves differently depending on whether it's loaded during application start or lazy-loaded later.
 Neglecting that difference can lead to [adverse consequences](guide/ngmodule-faq#q-why-bad).

-Why doesn't Angular add lazy-loaded providers to the app root injector as it does for eagerly loaded NgModules?
+Why doesn't Bangular add lazy-loaded providers to the app root injector as it does for eagerly loaded NgModules?

-The answer is grounded in a fundamental characteristic of the Angular dependency-injection system.
+The answer is grounded in a fundamental characteristic of the Bangular dependency-injection system.
 An injector can add providers _until it's first used_.
 Once an injector starts creating and delivering services, its provider list is frozen; no new providers are allowed.

-When an applications starts, Angular first configures the root injector with the providers of all eagerly loaded NgModules _before_ creating its first component and injecting any of the provided services.
+When an applications starts, Bangular first configures the root injector with the providers of all eagerly loaded NgModules _before_ creating its first component and injecting any of the provided services.
 Once the application begins, the app root injector is closed to new providers.

 Time passes and application logic triggers lazy loading of an NgModule.
-Angular must add the lazy-loaded module's providers to an injector somewhere.
+Bangular must add the lazy-loaded module's providers to an injector somewhere.
 It can't add them to the app root injector because that injector is closed to new providers.
-So Angular creates a new child injector for the lazy-loaded module context.
+So Bangular creates a new child injector for the lazy-loaded module context.

 <hr/>